aniqatc/css-100/README.md

 ---

-I'll be completing at least one CSS challenge a day for the next 100 days in order to improve how I write CSS and to explore different ways of styling components or creating pure CSS art.
+For the next 100 days, I'm committing to tackle at least one CSS challenge daily.
+My goal?
+To refine my CSS skills, explore diverse styling techniques, and delve into crafting pure CSS artwork and animations.

-I'll add a version of my daily completed challenge to my own website at <a href="https://css100.aniqa.dev">css100.aniqa.dev</a> in addition to submitting codepens to the official <a href="https://100dayscss.com/progress/aniqatc/">challenge website</a>.
+A version of my completed daily challenge can be found on my own website at <a href="https://css100.aniqa.dev">css100.aniqa.dev</a>.
+In addition to that, I'll be submitting codepens to the official <a href="https://100dayscss.com/progress/aniqatc/">challenge website</a> where my progress will also be tracked.

+### Project Structure

-All challenges will be written in pure **HTML** & **CSS** with occasional JavaScript for functionality (basically, no CSS preprocessors.. _for now_).
+All challenges will be written in **HTML** & **CSS** with the occasional JavaScript for functionality (basically, no CSS preprocessors.. *for now*).

-Each entry will have its own CSS file which will be located in a separate folder (inside `/entries`) along with a README file that'll make note of any new concepts or tricks that I learned -- however, all markup will be inside the main `index.html` file.
+Each entry can be found in their own separate folder (inside `/entries`) labeled by the day number.
+In each folder, there will be:
+- `style.css` file with all related styling
+- `content.js` file that returns the HTML markup
+- `README.md` file where I go over any new concepts or tricks that I learned from completing that day’s challenge
+- `script.js` file for functionality

+**Note**

-Note: To avoid conflict with class naming, I'll be assigning a parent class that will indicate which day of the challenge it is, _e.g. `day-001` or `day-023`_, which will be used with the descendant selector to target classes only within the parent.
+To avoid conflict with class naming, I'll be assigning a parent class that will indicate which day of the challenge it is, _e.g. `day-001` or `day-023`_, which will then be used with the descendant selector to target classes only within that parent.
 This is so that I can use generic class names for each day and not worry about conflicting with class names that I may have created weeks earlier.

+Additionally, each `script.js` file wraps its functions in an Immediately Invoked Function Expression (IIFE) to prevent namespace conflicts in JavaScript.

 ---